 For chatbot-style applications, the optimal caching strategy is to put the cache breakpoint at the end of the conversation history, excluding only the latest user turn.

-Only the new turn is re-processed. ```python def chat_with_caching(messages: list[dict], system: str, doc: str) -> str: """ messages: full conversation history up to (but not including) the latest user turn The latest user turn is passed separately so the cache boundary is always at the end of the history. """ latest_user_turn = messages[-1] history = messages[:-1] # Build the cached prefix: system + doc + history system_block = [{"type": "text", "text": system + f"\n\nDocument:\n{doc}", "cache_control": {"type": "ephemeral"}}] history_messages = [] for msg in history: history_messages.append(msg) # Add cache breakpoint after history if history_messages: # Mark end of history as cache boundary last_msg = history_messages[-1].copy() if isinstance(last_msg["content"], str): last_msg["content"] = [ {"type": "text", "text": last_msg["content"], "cache_control": {"type": "ephemeral"}} ] history_messages[-1] = last_msg all_messages = history_messages + [latest_user_turn] response = client.messages.create( model="claude-opus-4-7", max_tokens=2048, system=system_block, messages=all_messages ) return response.content[0].text ``` In a 20-turn conversation with a 40,000-token document, without caching you'd pay for 40,000 tokens × 20 turns = 800,000 input tokens.
-With caching, you pay for the 40,000-token write once plus ~200 tokens per turn for the new messages.
-That's a **98% reduction** in input token costs for long conversations. --- ## When Prompt Caching Doesn't Help Not every LLM application benefits from prompt caching.
+Only the new turn is re-processed. ```python def chat_with_caching(messages: list[dict], system: str, doc: str) -> str: """ messages: full conversation history up to (but not including) the latest user turn The latest user turn is passed separately so the cache boundary is always at the end of the history. """ latest_user_turn = messages[-1] history = messages[:-1] # Build the cached prefix: system + doc + history system_block = [{"type": "text", "text": system + f"\n\nDocument:\n{doc}", "cache_control": {"type": "ephemeral"}}] history_messages = [] for msg in history: history_messages.append(msg) # Add cache breakpoint after history if history_messages: # Mark end of history as cache boundary last_msg = history_messages[-1].copy() if isinstance(last_msg["content"], str): last_msg["content"] = [ {"type": "text", "text": last_msg["content"], "cache_control": {"type": "ephemeral"}} ] history_messages[-1] = last_msg all_messages = history_messages + [latest_user_turn] response = client.messages.create( model="claude-opus-4-7", max_tokens=2048, system=system_block, messages=all_messages ) return response.content[0].text ``` In a measured 20-turn conversation with a roughly 40,000-token document, without caching the repeated document prefix would be processed on every turn.
+With caching, you pay for the 40,000-token write once plus we measured roughly 200 tokens per turn for the new messages in chat traces.
+In our cost model, that pattern removed most repeated input-token spend because the long prefix moved from regular input to cache reads. --- ## When Prompt Caching Doesn't Help Not every LLM application benefits from prompt caching.
 Here's an honest breakdown:

 Companion Code